-2. Municipal Operations & Maintenance
+- 3. Municipal Operations & Maintenance

 - a.
-Municipal Operations Program - b.
-Municipal Operations Corrective Actions b.
-Catch Basin Inspection and Maintenance c.
-Roads, Bridges, Parking Lots, & Right of Way Maintenance
+Municipal Operations Program

+- b.
+Municipal Operations Corrective Actions

+- b.
+Catch Basin Inspection and Maintenance

 The Village is responsible for maintaining 134 inlets in the Village owned ROWs and Private ROW where the Village has agreed to maintain inlets.
 All inlets are inspected annually.
 The Village Budget includes sufficient funds to clean 50% of the basins each year.
 The inlets are associated with stormwater leaching basins with the exception of 11 inlet/outfalls on East Shore Road.